 Going for the Gold

-Watch O’Brien Implant Specialist Alex Rugh walk through the process of gold-shading for abutments, and the science behind how it works.
+Watch O’Brien Implant Specialist and CDT Alex Rugh walk through the process of gold-shading for abutments, and the science behind how it works.

 Titanium is the best material for abutments, since it’s associated with fewer biological complications than other materials, and tends to be stronger and more resistant to wear and fracture.
 But while titanium is an excellent option, it has a small drawback: its natural color is metallic grey, which can show through the crown and gum tissue.
 We solve this problem in the lab with gold-shading, to make the abutment and prosthesis look more natural.